mikeferguson/buildbot-ros/README.md

     buildslave start rosbuilder1

-For builds to succeed, you'll need to create a cowbuilder on the local machine.
-You will need to run the script once for each architecture and distribution of Ubuntu that you want to build for:
+For builds to succeed, you'll probably need to make it so the buildbot can run cowbuilder as root.

-    cd /home/buildbot/buildbot-ros/scripts
-    sudo ./cowbuilder-create.bash precise amd64

-##Known Issues, Hacks, Tricks and Workarounds
-###pbuilder requires sudo privilege
 The best way around this is to allow the 'buildbot' user to execute git-buildpackage and pbuilder/cowbuilder without a password, by adding the following to your /etc/sudoers file (be sure to use visudo):